Backhouse (1798 ship): Career

-Without original research it is currently impossible to determine Backhouse's employment between her return from her second slave trading voyage and 1805.
+Without original research it is currently impossible to determine Backhouse's employment between her return from her second voyage transporting enslaved people, and 1805.
 The registers were only as accurate as owners chose to keep them.
 In 1805 Backhouse, Keen, master, sailed between Liverpool and Berbice.

-3rd enslaving voyage (1806–1807): Captain Thomas Roberts acquired a letter of marque on 26 March 1806.
+3rd voyage transporting enslaved people (1806–1807): Captain Thomas Roberts acquired a letter of marque on 26 March 1806.
 He sailed from Liverpool on 26 April 1806.
 Backhouse acquired captives at Bonny.
-On 2 October 1806 Captain Roberts died.
+On 2 October 1806, Captain Roberts died.
 Captain William Foster replaced Roberts.

-Backhouse arrived at Kingston, Jamaica on 31 October with 312 captives.
-She sailed from Kingston on 28 January 1807 and arrived back at Liverpool on 6 April.
-She had left Liverpool with 37 crew members and she suffered seven crew deaths on the voyage.
+Backhouse arrived at Kingston, Jamaica on 31 October, with 312 captives.
+She sailed from Kingston on 28 January 1807, and arrived back at Liverpool on 6 April.
+She had left Liverpool with 37 crew members and had suffered seven crew deaths on the voyage.

-4th enslaving voyage (1807–1808): Captain James Mackie sailed from Liverpool on 18 May 1807.
+4th voyage transporting enslaved people (1807–1808): Captain James Mackie sailed from Liverpool on 18 May 1807.
 The Slave Trade Act 1807 had abolished British participation in the transatlantic slave trade, effective 1 May 1807.
 However, vessels such as Backhouse, which had received a clearance to sail before the deadline, could still depart.

 Backhouse acquired captives in New Calabar.
-She arrived at Kingston, Jamaica, on 28 November with 268 captives.
-She sailed from Kingston on 27 April 1808 and arrived in Liverpool on 30 June.
-She had left Liverpool with 33 crew members and she suffered five crew deaths on the voyage.
+She arrived at Kingston, Jamaica, on 28 November, with 268 captives.
+She sailed from Kingston on 27 April 1808, and arrived in Liverpool on 30 June.
+She had left Liverpool with 33 crew members and had suffered five crew deaths on the voyage.

 Captain Archibald Keenan acquired a letter of marque on 10 October 1808.

 Captain Alexander Scotland acquired a letter of marque on 25 September 1809.
 LR for 1810 showed Backhouse's trade as Liverpool to the Braziles.